stylify/web/content/docs/integrations/nuxtjs.md

 ]
 ```

-Now you can start using Stylify with Nuxt.js.
+Now you can start using Stylify CSS with Nuxt.js.

-## How to integrate Stylify into the Nuxt.js v2+ < v3
+## How to integrate Stylify CSS into the Nuxt.js v2+ < v3

 First install the package using CLI:
 ```